voi-oss/svc/README.md

 - Stackdriver `WithStackdriverLogger()` (prefered if running in GCP)
 - Console `WithConsoleLogger()` (use when running locally)
 - Customized `WithLogger()` (bring your own format)

+### Service Termination
+Service termination must consider a variety of aspects.
+These aspects can be managed by SVC as follows:
+- A wait period can be provided to delay the termination of workers whilst an external system is refreshing their service target list.
+In the case of gRPC in Kubernetes this should be 35 seconds to cover the 30 second DNS TTL of kuberentes headless services.
+For example `WithTerminationWaitPeriod(35 * time.Second)`
+- A grace period can be provided to allow in flight requests to be processed by the service.
+This period should be the max timeout of the client making the request (excluding retries) plus the wait period.
+For example `WithTerminationGracePeriod(55 * time.Second)` where the wait period is 35 seconds and the grace period is 20 seconds.
+- When running in Kubernetes you should also set a `terminationGracePeriodSeconds` on your kubernetes deployment.
+This period should be longer than your grace period.
+For example `terminationGracePeriodSeconds: 60` would be a good value when your wait period is 35 seconds and your grace period is 55 seconds.

 ## Contributions